hongyuanjia/rdyncall/python/pydc/README.txt

   ----+-----------------------------------------------------------------------------------------------------------
   '_' | prefix indicating that next signature character specifies calling convention; char is one of the following ':' | platform's default calling convention
-  'e' | vararg function
+  '*' | platform's default thiscall (C++ methods) calling convention, first argument of a call is the this pointer 'e' | vararg function
   '.' | vararg function's variadic/ellipsis part (...), to be specified before first vararg
   'c' | only on x86: cdecl